gmkung/decheem-docs/docs/faq.rst

 deCheem does allow for plugins to be added on top as pre-processors, allowing data input sources that accepts graduated input (e.g. time, amounts, decimals) to be translated to input congruent with the set-based system of deCheem.

-How do you compartmentalise belief-systems?
+How do you compartmentalise belief-systems in deCheem?
 --------------------------------------------
 If you want to categorise belief-systems based on their provenance, simply add that as an additional description of the situation.